s-goldman/Dusty-Evolved-Star-Kit/README.md

 [![arXiv paper](https://img.shields.io/badge/arXiv-1610.05761-orange.svg?style=flat)](https://arxiv.org/abs/1610.05761)

 SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with [DUSTY](https://github.com/ivezic/dusty) 1-D radiative transfer models.
-Package (currently in development) contains scripts for:
+The package is currently in development and all contributions are welcomed.
+For current progress, see Issues tab at the top of the page.
+The DESK currently contains scripts for:
 1. Running DUSTY in a multiprocessing batch mode
 2. Converting the output files from DUSTY to two fits files
 3. Least square fitting of the models to data